 James A. Fields House

 The mission of the James A. Fields House, Inc. is to promote the historical, educational, and cultural legacy of Americans of African heritage in the Hampton Roads area of Virginia; to support tourism In Virginia; and to restore and preserve the landmark of the first black hospital in the city of Newport News, Virginia (Whittaker Memorial Hospital) through educational programs and historical tours within the Hampton Roads area.
 Tours by Appointment only.
-Suggested Donations for admission: $3 Adults, $2 Students, Senior & Military, Free, ages 12 & under.
+Suggested Donations for admission: $3 Adults, $2 Students, Senior, Military and ages 12 & under, free.

 617 27th Street, Newport News, 23607